Thursday, April 10, 2025

 Rumoured Songs: "Gemini", "In Bloom", "Breaking News", "It Ate The F&$%ing Moon", "Kraken Mara", "You Are Not Flesh"

-Background: Just over a month after releasing their sophomore EP "Dead And Dreaming", local progressive metal band Convergence announced on February 9th that EP #3 would be named "Gemini", despite the obvious twin implications of that name.
-The cover artwork for "Gemini" was released at the same time, with the band asking fans if they should release singles in advance or put it all out at once.
-Teaser clips of most songs from the EP have been posted on their Facebook page and their YouTube channel since May.
-Guitarist Brendan Christie revealed the names of five songs in a recent Facebook conversation, one named after the band's prior name Kraken Mara, though a new or renamed song named "You Are Not Flesh" was posted an advance single on Bandcamp in September.
-New drummer David Peredun (who was confirmed to have joined the band in February 2024) will presumably make his studio debut here.
-The band has spent most of the past month hyping a crowdfunding campaign for a planned tour, though "Gemini" is not overtly tied to its marketing.
+Background: Just over a month after releasing their sophomore EP "Dead And Dreaming", local progressive metal band Convergence announced in February 2024 that EP #3 would be named "Gemini", with its cover artwork being released at the same time.
+Teaser clips of most songs from the EP have been posted on their Facebook page and their YouTube channel since May, with guitarist Brendan Christie revealing the names of five songs in a recent Facebook conversation, one named after the band's prior name Kraken Mara, though a new or renamed song named "You Are Not Flesh" was posted an advance single on Bandcamp in September.
+New drummer David Peredun will make his studio debut here.
+The band has spent most February hyping a crowdfunding campaign for a planned tour, though "Gemini" is not overtly tied to its marketing.
+Convergence have been working in studio recently with producer Dustin Goodall at Unsalted Audio, documenting the sessions in Facebook "Reels", while teasing the involvement of a singer named Steve, but it's not clear if this is all for "Gemini" or something else.

 Current Release Status: No clue, and given the complexity of their music yet their independent studio trappings so far, that could bode a quick or lengthy timeline for "Gemini" to come out, depending on what angle you take.
 Since their modern studio cycle commenced in 2023, things have been relatively steady for Brendan and Jake as a recording act, and here's hoping that Convergence keep that up for their third offering!